Emmalamlfz/Coffee-Shop-Sales-Report/README.md

 2. Peak Periods: Daily sales peak in the morning and afternoon.
 It is recommended to increase staffing and inventory during these periods.
 3. Best-Selling Products: Latte and Americano are the best-selling products.
 Consider offering related promotions.
 4. Customer Preferences: Customers purchase more frequently in the morning and afternoon.
 Special promotions can be launched during these times.

-This analysis provides data-driven insights to support more effective marketing strategies and operational optimizations.